ChasL/pb_wrapper/README.md

 # PB_WRAPPER

-A simple Python wrapper for Pastebin
+A simple Pastebin wrapper written in Python